By Ann F. Bennett, RN, MS, ANP (2009), updated by Kristen Johnson MSN, RN, AGACNP-BC (2021)

 The Public Relations Committee was formed.

-Schedule II drugs were added to the prescriptive authority for VA NPs, effective July 1.
+Senator Jeannemarie Devolites-Davis patroned SB 456, which allowed schedule II drugs to be added to the prescriptive authority for VA NPs.

 Retirees were beginning to be seen as a new group of members, emerging at a rapid rate.